ikeman32/dev-init-scripts/README.md

 May possibly work on a Mac

 # Script List
--server/server-init.sh Bash script to begin developing an api server -server/server.conf Configuration file for server-init.sh script -server/kill-port.sh Bash script to kill an application running on a specified port -snippets/snippets.json
+-server/server-init.sh ==> Bash script to begin developing an api server -server/server.conf ==> Configuration file for server-init.sh script -server/kill-port.sh ==> Bash script to kill an application running on a specified port -snippets/snippets.json ==> Some user defined snippets from vscode -gitscripts/branch.sh ==> Bash script to create new git branch with option to push -gitscripts/first-push.sh ==> Bash script to make the first push w/option to push to a new branch or the master -gitscripts/init.sh ==> Bash script to initialize a local git repository -gitscripts/push.sh ==> Bash script to push to git remote repository after the initial push

 # How to Use: